neha-cj/WeeklyTasks/React/theme-switcher/README.md

+# React Theme Switcher with Context API

+- Created a Context using createContext() to hold shared theme data (light or dark).
+- ThemeProvider component to: Store theme state using useState.
+Provide a toggleTheme function to switch themes.
+Wrap children with ThemeContext.Provider
+- Wrapped entire app in the ThemeProvider to allow any component in the app tree to access the context.
+- useContext(ThemeContext) inside components to access the current theme and trigger theme switching via toggleTheme().
+- conditional className logic in JSX to apply styles based on theme

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.